-- Cluster Information (Primary Sampling Unit) - Time log (starting time and reaching time) - Coordinates of waypoints - o GPS coordinates of PSU location - Plot information and Land Use - Measurement Time Log - GPS Coordinates - Terrain Parameters (Slope in %, Aspect, Erosion, Main site type (mineral soil, peat lands, wetlands)) - Land Use type (forest land (and type), cropland, grassland, settlements, wetlands, other land) - o Canopy cover (<10%, 10-30%, 31-50%, 51-70%, and >70%) - Disturbances - Land Use and Land Use Change (Deforestation, Forest Degradation and causes) - Measurement of tally trees - All trees with DBH-1 above 5 cm are measured from the sample plots with radius of 17.84 m - Species and DBH-1 (at 1.3 meters).
+- Cluster Information (Primary Sampling Unit) - Time log (starting time and reaching time) - Coordinates of waypoints - GPS coordinates of PSU location - Plot information and Land Use - Measurement Time Log - GPS Coordinates - Terrain Parameters (Slope in %, Aspect, Erosion, Main site type (mineral soil, peat lands, wetlands)) - Land Use type (forest land (and type), cropland, grassland, settlements, wetlands, other land) - Canopy cover (<10%, 10-30%, 31-50%, 51-70%, and >70%) - o Disturbances - Land Use and Land Use Change (Deforestation, Forest Degradation and causes) - Measurement of tally trees - All trees with DBH-1 above 5 cm are measured from the sample plots with radius of 17.84 m - Species and DBH-1 (at 1.3 meters).
 In case of anomaly at 1.3 m the DBH was measured slightly above that point.
-In case of forked tree below DBH, two trees were considered. - o Broken top or not.
+In case of forked tree below DBH, two trees were considered. - Broken top or not.
 Broken top trees were not selected as sample trees. - Measurement of sample trees - Sample trees were selected from all measured alive trees by selecting every 5th tree starting from tree no. 1. - If the selected tree had a broken top or had some anomaly at the breast height, it was not selected as sample tree.
-In that case the next tree in order was selected as sample tree, however, the next sample tree was selected based on the same order.

-The sample trees were measured for second DBH with breast height at 1.37 meters, top height, bole height, and in case of leaning trees also base length for both top height and bole height.
+In that case the next tree in order was selected as sample tree, however, the next sample tree was selected based on the same order. - The sample trees were measured for second DBH with breast height at 1.37 meters, top height, bole height, and in case of leaning trees also base length for both top height and bole height. - Dead wood measurement - Species Name - Category (Standing Dead Wood, Down Dead Wood and Stump) - Standing Dead Wood: - All the standing dead trees with DBH1 measured at 1.3 m height greater than 5 cm were enumerated within the full 17.84 m plot. - DBH1, top height and decomposition state were recorded for all the standing dead trees.